calcode/calcode.github.io/_posts/2014-11-23-putting-users-at-the-heart-digital-strategy.md

 ## Want to know more?

-There's a full write-up of all the talks, including mine, on the [Eden Scott blog](http://www.edenscott.com/blog/what%E2%80%99s-in-store-for-digital-in-2015).
+There's a full write-up of all the talks, including mine, on the [Eden Scott blog (dead-link)](http://www.edenscott.com/blog/what%E2%80%99s-in-store-for-digital-in-2015).
 Worth a read if digital transformation is your thing.